 Students will sit an examination with recorded music included.
 It will focus on three main areas: The Western Classical Tradition, Pop Music, and Traditional (Folk) Music.
-Study pieces include Haydn's 'Clock' symphony, and tracks from the Beatles 'Sgt Pepper's Lonely Heart's Club Band' album.
+Study pieces include Mozart Clarinet Concerto in A major, K. 622, 3rd movement, Rondo and Little Shop of Horrors 1982 off-Broadway version.
 Students will also learn about some of the main aspects of music theory in this area of the course.